imohamme/NASAaccess/docs/_build/html/_sources/nasaaccess_R.rst.txt

 Manual creation of the *netrc* file
 ====================================

-The *.netrc* file and the *_netrc* file (only for Windows machines) are generated automatically when installing the *NASAaccess* software package.
+The *.netrc* file and the *_netrc* file (only for Windows OS machines) are generated automatically when installing the *NASAaccess* software package.
 However, if the user wants to create theses access files manually here are the steps needed.

 #.
 Define `HOME` variable in your Environment Variables by picking any directory you want to be referenced as your `HOME` directory.
-For convienent installation, the user should go with the machine default `HOME` directory.
-In many Winodws machines `HOME` directory is the user personal `Documents` folder (i.e., C:\/Users\/yourname\/Documents).
+For convenient installation, the user should go with the machine default `HOME` directory.
+In many Winodws machines `HOME` directory is the user personal `Documents` folder (i.e., C:\\Users\\yourname\\Documents).

     #.
-Create .netrc file in your `Home` directory (*_netrc file creation is only needed for Windows machines*).
+Create .netrc file in your `Home` directory (*_netrc file creation is only needed for Windows OS machines*).
 Run these commands in your command prompt.

           ::